French Press Brew Ratio Explained

 How long should I steep my coffee?

 Around 4 minutes is a reliable starting point for French press brewing.
 If your coffee tastes weak, sour, or underdeveloped, you may need a finer grind or a slightly longer steep.
 If it tastes bitter or heavy, try a coarser grind or a shorter steep.
 The main trade-off is that longer steeping can increase body, but it can also add roughness if the grind is too fine.
+In practice, steep time should support the ratio you chose, not fight against it.

 Can I use the French press for different coffee types?

 Yes.
 French press works well with many coffees, but the ratio often needs to change depending on roast and origin.
 Darker roasts can taste strong quickly, while lighter single-origin coffees may benefit from a slightly lower dose or a cleaner, lighter approach.
 If you switch between coffees often, keep a simple baseline ratio and make small adjustments instead of starting over every time.
+That approach is usually better than trying to force every bean into the same strength level.

 What grind size is best for French press?